Automated Annotation of Shearographic Measurements Enabling Weakly Supervised Defect Detection: Conclusions and Outlook

-\begin{backmatter} \bmsection{Funding} This research was funded by the Ministry of Science and Health Rhineland-Palatinate as part of the Young Researchers Fund of the Research Initiative (Funding Period 2025) and by the Federal Ministry for Economic Affairs and Climate Protection (BMWK) through the ‘Central Innovation Program for SMEs (ZIM),’ funding code KK5060010SY3.

-\bmsection{Acknowledgment} The authors would like to thank the Ministry of Science and Health Rhineland-Palatinate and Trier University of Applied Sciences for supporting the publication of this research through the Young Researchers Fund.
+\begin{acknowledgement} The authors would like to thank the Ministry of Science and Health Rhineland-Palatinate and Trier University of Applied Sciences for supporting the publication of this research through the Young Researchers Fund.
 We also acknowledge the BMWK's ZIM program, which made the employment of researchers such as Ms. Plassmann possible.
-We also thank our colleagues for their valuable feedback and support during this research.
+Furthermore, we extend our appreciation to Tenta Vision GmbH for providing additional equipment, which complemented our own resources and helped strengthen the validity of our simulation results.
+We also thank our colleagues for their valuable feedback and support during this research. \end{acknowledgement}